ivan-miguez/mdef/docs/term1/Design Studio I/embodied criticism.md

 ![telegram_bot_3](../../images/design studio 1/telegram_failedtest3.png){ width="100%" }

 The playfull interface can be considered flashy to some public, the telegram is the most descreet and efficient platform for adults strugling with repressed emotions.
 The same people with internalised homophobia and misogyny.

+As explained before, the biggest upgrade would be a internal chat between Lilith and the developer.
+It gives responsibility to the AI to preserve peoples privacy and data while treating each other as collaborators (and not a surface front page from user-developer)

+In conclusion, the interface stands for an interconnection and methodology that faces the platform as an organism.
+Not just an interface, but also understanding how limitations of independent interactions can deviate from the discourse of technology as comprimizing privacy and dissociative from the physical sphere.
+They are interwined as the embodiment of a Post-binary lifestyle and state of mind.
+The act is about unleaching inner paralysing thoughts in order to self development.